esphome/esphome-devices/src/docs/devices/Shelly-Plug-S-Gen3/index.md

 Generation 3 of Shelly Plug-S

-At this moment there is NO to Flash it OTA.
+At this moment there is NO way to Flash it OTA.
 You need to open the Plug and use UART!

 ## UART Pinout